AmigaAbattoir/nova-actionscript3/README.md

-# ActionScript 3 Extension for Nova's Panic
+# ActionScript 3 Extension for Panic's Nova

-Extension for ActionScript 3 and MXML in [Nova's Panic](https://nova.app/) using [Bowler Hat's AS3MXML](https://github.com/BowlerHatLLC/vscode-as3mxml) as an LSP (which only works if there's an `asconfig.json` in the director).
+Extension for ActionScript 3 and MXML in [Panic's Nova](https://nova.app/) using [Bowler Hat's AS3MXML](https://github.com/BowlerHatLLC/vscode-as3mxml) as an LSP (which only works if there's an `asconfig.json` in the director).
 And uses Panic Nova's tasks cleaning/building/running.

 More details about AS3MXML are in the [as3mxml.novaextension README.md](as3mxml.novaextension/README.md)